JordanMartinez/purescript-to-haskell/02-Syntax/01-Primitive-DataTypes.md

 #### Underscore Syntax Sugar for Ints and Numbers

 Since its `0.13.0` release, PureScript allows the usage of underscores to make numeric values more readable.
-Haskell allows this, too, but only if the `NumericLiterals` language extension is enabled.
+Haskell allows this, too, but only if the `NumericUnderscores` language extension is enabled.

 ```purescript
 readableInt :: Int